iamrituraj/quiz-app/README.md

 >5.
 Start local-server by command <br>
 `npm start`
 >
 >6.
-Enter the following link in browser, and it will Start the assessment. <br>    `http://localhost:3000/`
+Enter the following link in browser, and it will should open the Testid Page. <br>    `http://localhost:3000/`
 ><br>
 >7.
 Admin Page - http://localhost:3000/adminMainPage.html .